Stage 1 Meaningful Use

-Reporting period: the reporting period for the first year of Stage 1 MU is 90-days in the 2014 calendar year.
+Reporting period: in 2014 the reporting period for Stage 1 MU for all providers is 90-days in the 2014 calendar year.
 In 2015, first time providers will attest for Stage 1 MU based on a 90-day reporting period in the current calendar year.
 (Note the distinction between the patient volume reporting period which is based on 90-days of data from the prior calendar year.)
 Each year thereafter, a 365-day reporting period must be used.

 Stage 1 Meaningful Use Supporting Documentation: EPs must upload EHR screenshots and other supporting documentation with Protected Health Information redacted (i.e., HIPAA protected information) at the time of attestation in order for the payment request to be processed.
 In addition, screenshots must be dated from within the 90-day Meaningful Use reporting period or the EP will be deemed ineligible to receive an incentive payment during that payment year.
-For further guidance, refer to the Stage 1 Meaningful Use Supporting Documentation webpage.
+For further guidance, refer to the New Hampshire Guidelines for Meaningful Use and Supporting Documentation .

 Core Measures: EPs must meet 13 (of 13) Core measures.
 If exclusion is claimed on a measure (that offers exclusion), the measure is considered met.

 Menu Measures: EPs must meet 5 (of 10) Menu measures.
 At least one must be a Public Health measure.
-If the State of New Hampshire is unable to accept data for a Public Health measure, EPs will receive exclusion and the measure will be considered met.
-Check the CMS Meaningful Use webpage to learn more about the Stage 1 MU requirements for EPs and download specification sheets for each MU measure.
+The State of New Hampshire is currently unable to accept data for either of the Public Health measures, EPs must attest to an exclusion for one of these measures.
+The public health measure will count towards the 5 required Menu measures.

 EPs who do not have the same Menu objectives implemented across each of their practice locations equipped with CEHRT may attest to the five Menu objectives that represent the greatest number of their patient encounters.
 For measures that require a percentage threshold, they can limit the denominator to the location or locations that pursued that menu objective.
 (Medicare and Medicaid EHR Incentive Program – Stage 2 – Final Rule p.
 53981)